CC4K/LINFO2142-Setup_Multicast_Network_using_PIM-Sparse-Mode/README.md

 We also had to choose a central location for the network Rendezvous Point (RP) and deploy security measures to avoid Rogue Servers and RP to attack the network/disrupt it.

 <!-- TODO: chosen group prefix -->
+For our multicast group prefix, we chose fc06::178/127 because it was available among the official reserved ipv6 addresses for multicast properties..

 ## Network topology